ray-project/ray/doc/source/ray-core/scheduling/resources.rst

 .. note::

-  GPU, TPU, and Neuron Core requirements that are greater than 1, need to be whole numbers.
+  GPU, TPU, and neuron_cores resource requirements that are greater than 1, need to be whole numbers.
 For example, ``num_gpus=1.5`` is invalid.

 .. tip::